Djent-/Pinephone-Modem-Firmware-Upgrade-Tutorial/README.md

-# Pinephone-Modem-Firmware-Upgrade-Tutorial
+# Pinephone Modem Firmware Upgrade Tutorial
 Unified instructions to update Pinephone modem firmware, no SIM required

 This is a compilation of four sets of instructions + Googling

-This process was followed successfully by me on Manjaro Arm.
+This process was followed successfully by me on Manjaro ARM.
 If any modifications are needed, please submit an issue or a pull request

 https://wiki.pine64.org/wiki/PinePhone#Firmware_update